-Taxation arising in other jurisdictions is calculated at the rates prevailing in the relevant jurisdictions.
+Taxation arising in another jurisdiction is calculated at the rates prevailing in that jurisdiction.

-No provision for Hong Kong Profits Tax and PRC Enterprise Income Tax has been made for both years as the Company and its subsidiaries either did not generate any assessable profits for the years or have available tax losses brought forward from prior years to offset against assessable profits generated during the years.
+No provision for Hong Kong profits tax and PRC enterprise income tax has been made for both years as the Company and its subsidiaries either did not generate any assessable profits for the years or have available tax losses brought forward from prior years to offset against assessable profits generated during these two years.